gopheracademy/gopheracademy-web/content/advent-2018/how-to-send-and-receive-sms.md

 `encodeMessage` takes care of creating a valid `submit short message orperation` request packet with the appropriate reference number.
 It handles text encoding to [UCS2](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) for unicode messages as well as masking the sender name.

-To get the response from the SMSC, we use a `select` statement between the `submitSmRespCh` channel and a given timeout.
+To get the response from the SMSC, we use `select` statement, that blocks until the data from the `submitSmRespCh` channel can be read or a given timeout occurred.

 `Send` returns a list of message identifiers indicating that the SMSC received the `submit short message operation` request.
 This response is synchronous.
 For example, if we send a multi-part SMS consisting of five message parts, `Send` will return a list of five strings.